 From Adam and Eve to pussy hats, people have punished, praised, pathologized, and politicized vulvas, vaginas, clitorises, and menstruation.
-In this graphic nonfiction book, drawn in chunky, punky pen, Swedish cartoonist Liv Strömquist traces how different cultures and traditions have shaped women’s health and beyond.
-Her biting, informed commentary and ponytailed avatar guides the reader from the darkest chapters of history (a clitoridectomy performed on a five-year-old American child as late as 1948) to the lightest (vulvas used as architectural details as a symbol of protection).
-Like humorists Julie Doucet (Dirty Plotte), Alison Bechdel (Dykes to Watch Out For), and Kate Beaton (Hark!
-A Vagrant), she uses the comics medium to reveal uncomfortable truths about how far we haven’t come.
+In this feminist graphic novel, Swedish cartoonist Liv Strömquist calls out how genitalia-obsessed men have stigmatized women’s bodies, denied their sexuality, created a dubious gender binary, and much more.
+Her biting, informed commentary explores history and taboos from the darkest chapters (the Salem witch trials) to the lightest (when menstrual blood was used as a love potion).
+Like humorists Alison Bechdel (Dykes to Watch Out For), and Kate Beaton (Hark!
+A Vagrant), Strömquist uses the comics medium to reveal uncomfortable truths about how far we haven’t come.

 "In this lively feminist graphic essay collection, Strömquist embraces an often fraught topic, balancing serious analysis and irreverent, R-rated humor. " — Publishers Weekly

 "How I loved reading Liv Strömquist’s Fruit of Knowledge.
 If her strips are clever, angry, funny and righteous, they’re also informative to an eye-popping degree.
 Should you be in possession of a teenage daughter, you absolutely must buy it for her and all her friends, in addition to those copies you will now immediately purchase for yourself and all of yours.” — The Guardian